don/ITP-DeviceToDatabase/Assignments/assignment-week3.md

 ## Arduino

 Ensure that your Arduino is running and publishing temperature and humidity data to the MQTT broker dev2db.com.
+Keep your device running so we can collect data until the next class.
+You don't need to send data every 10 seconds.
+You can increase the publish interval to something like every 1, 2, or 5 minutes.

 | Measurement   | Unit          |
 | ------------- | ------------- |